BuzzteeBear/OpenXR-MotionCompensation/docs/README.md

 - `[shortcuts]`: can be used to configure shortcuts for different commands (See [List of keyboard bindings](#list-of-keyboard-bindings) for valid values):
   - `activate`- turn motion compensation on or off.
 Note that this implicitly triggers the calibration action (`calibrate`) if that hasn't been executed before.
   - `calibrate` - calibrate the neutral reference pose of the tracker
+  - `lock_reference_pose` - lock the current tracker reference pose within vr space.
+Reference tracker needs to be calibrated and this needs to be done for OpenCompsite and native OpenXR titles separately.
+  - `release_reference_pose` - turn regular calibration mode (physical tracker pose / hmd pose + offset) back on.
+This toggles for OpenCompsite and native OpenXR titles separately.
+Can also be done by setting `load_ref_pose_from_file(_oc)` back to zero and reloading configuration / restarting game.
   - `translation_increase`, `translation_decrease` - modify the strength of the translational filter.
 Changes made during runtime can be saved by using a save command (see below).
   - `rotation_increase`, `rotation_decrease` - see above, but for rotational filter
   - `toggle_stabilizer` - enable/disable [input stabilizer](#input-stabilizer)